 Skeletal Muscle Relaxation:

-A single oral dose of one to two milligrams of etizolam is usually enough reduced symptoms of stress-related muscle pain and induce a state of physical and mental well being.
+A single oral dose of one to two milligrams of etizolam is usually enough to reduce symptoms of stress-related muscle pain and induce a state of physical and mental well-being.
 Due to its anticonvulsant and skeletal muscle relaxant properties, etizolam can ease the physical pain caused by tense muscles, relaxing them, and reducing or killing the pain.
 Etizolam is especially useful for stress-related pain.

 At higher doses of three milligrams and above etizolam can cause euphoria, drowsiness, and a state of disinhibition comparable to the effects of alcohol.
 Unlike alcohol, however, etizolam doesn’t cause nausea or hangovers.
 The high from etizolam is similar to that of traditional benzodiazepines such as Xanax (alprazolam) or Ativan (lorazepam) but a little less sedating while still providing the same euphoria and relaxation.
 Experienced users should only take doses higher than five milligrams.
 Doses this high can cause powerful feelings of euphoria, significant loss of inhibition and motor function, retrograde amnesia, and difficulty staying awake.

 Etizolam has a unique trait in that users often develop a reverse tolerance to its effects, requiring smaller and smaller doses to achieve the same result.
 In comparison, other drugs and benzodiazepines cause people to develop a tolerance to their results, requiring higher doses over time.
 While this reverse tolerance phenomenon does eventually even out with repeated use, it makes etizolam highly desirable as a recreational substance.
 Compared to the classic benzodiazepines, etizolam is less likely to cause addiction, tolerance, or dependence.
 While it still delivers the same type of high as standard short-acting benzodiazepines.